Family Counselling in Singapore

 Resolve to Be Honest with your Family

-Being honest with your therapist will help them to tailor the course of therapy to you and your family's needs, giving you the greatest benefit from your counseling sessions.
+Being honest with your therapist will help them to tailor the course of therapy to you and your family's needs, giving you the greatest benefit from your counselling sessions.
 Whatever topics are discussed, your therapist will keep all conversations strictly confidential.

 However, if a family member is unwilling to discuss a certain subject, then they should establish this boundary before therapy commences.
 Other members of the family should respect any boundaries set.
-While we don't recommend keeping back any relevant information during family counseling, we understand that some may be unwilling to attend therapy otherwise.
+While we don't recommend keeping back any relevant information during family counselling, we understand that some may be unwilling to attend therapy otherwise.

 Be Ready to Actively Participate

 Family therapy is a process and success comes from active participation.
-Great family counseling sessions happen when all attending family members come in with open minds, ready to work toward common goals that you have discussed together and agreed upon beforehand.
+Great family counselling sessions happen when all attending family members come in with open minds, ready to work toward common goals that you have discussed together and agreed upon beforehand.

 Be prepared that your family therapist may make requests that you may find uncomfortable or challenging.
 For example, you may be asked to engage in deep personal reflection, participate in roleplay exercises to help you understand the perspectives of other family members, and/or complete homework in between therapy sessions.